cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 1. The operation required by the identity - is it one that the identity should be allowed to make?
 1. The **confidence level** of the true identity of the sender
 1. The **confidence level** of the request not being an exploit
 1. The overall context - are we expecting requests at this time of day?
-From this ip-range?
+From this IP-range?
 Etc.

 ### Summary